baverman/snaked/doc/python.rst

 Code completion
 ---------------

 Snaked uses gtksourceview2's completion framework.
-I've only implement python provider.
-All UI work are done by gtksourceview.
+I just implemented the python provider.
+Most of the UI work is done by gtksourceview.

 .. image:: /images/complete.*

-``<ctrl>space`` activates popup.
-Also there is support for showing pydocs in detailed proposal information.
+``<ctrl>space`` activates a popup.
+There is support for showing pydocs (docstrings) using `Details...` button.

 .. _python-outline: